laiadriantao/laiadriantao/README.md

 I'm a university student from Romania.
 When I have time I like learning something new.
 When it comes to programming I enjoy trying out new things.

 Whenever I find time, I will upload my projects on Github.
-I only upload functional projects.
+Unless it spans over a long time, I only upload when I finish my scripts and projects.

 ![My github stats](https://github-readme-stats.vercel.app/api?username=laiadriantao) </br>
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=laiadriantao)